 An eye exam is a painless process done to check a number of different aspects of your eyes’ health.
 The most discomfort you may undergo during a routine eye examination is having a bright light shined in each eye or a puff of air blown on your eyes.
 Otherwise, tests performed on your eyes are all done with an array of tools that won’t actually touch your eyes.

-Regular eye exams help you maintain good vision by alerting your doctor about any potential problems you may have that aren’t even giving you any current problems.
+Regular eye exams help you maintain good vision by alerting your local optometrist NYC or ophthalmologist about any potential problems you may have that aren’t even giving you any current problems.
 Catching abnormalities early usually help you save your vision.
 Conditions that can be discovered in an eye exam before you experience symptoms include:

 A regular eye exam also gives your eye care professional the opportunity to give you tips about caring for your eyes, as well as guidance for the right kind of prescription you need if your vision warrants corrective action.
 When and how often you need an eye exam is determined by your age, general health and current vision problems or pain.
 Some general guidelines for eye exams include: